 The cook time is the same for raw frozen OR thawed/raw shrimp and here’s why: The pot won’t come to pressure until it’s a certain temperature meaning if the shrimp are frozen, they will just take longer to come to pressure in the pot because they need to thaw first.
 If raw, they will come to pressure quicker because they’re raw.
 And shrimp are so small and delicate that they will cook quickly so another pound doesn’t make much of a difference.
 And also because shrimp comes in all different sizes, cooking times may slightly vary!
 If it still looks undercooked when done, just “Sauté” and stir for a few minutes until cooked to your liking.
 MUCH better off doing that because once you overcook shrimp, it’s irreversible!

-- In your Instant Pot, add the butter and select “Sauté” and “Adjust” so it’s on the “More” setting so the butter melts.
+- Add the butter to your Instant Pot, and select “Sauté” and “Adjust” so it’s on the “More” setting so the butter melts.
 Add the shallots and cook for about 2 minutes until lightly brown and then add the garlic and stir for another minute so it browns as well

-- Add the wine and deglaze the bottom.
-Let cook for 1 minute so alcohol burns off and sauce thickens
+- Next, add in the wine and deglaze the bottom.
+Let cook for 1 minute so the alcohol burns off and sauce thickens

-- Add the frozen shrimp and pour the chicken broth and lemon juice over it as well as the salt and pepper and give a quick stir
+- Then, add the frozen shrimp and pour the chicken broth and lemon juice over it as well as the salt, pepper and dried parsley flakes and give it a quick stir